randyrossi/bmc64/README.md

 - USB Bluetooth gamepads are not supported directly but can be connected via the 8BitDo USB Wireless Adapter 2.
 - Not all gamepads will work.
 Please let me know if yours doesn't.

+See the [project scope](docs/SCOPE.md) for BMC64's priorities and what is considered out of scope.

 This project uses VICE for emulation without any O/S (Linux) distribution installed on the Pi.
 VICE (Versatile Commodore Emulator) platform dependencies are satisfied using circle-stdlib.

 For Plus/4 emulation on the Rasbperry Pi 3, a more accurate emulator using Plus4Emu is also available.